 David Nathan Alward is a Canada’s Consul General in Boston.
 He served as the 32nd Premier of New Brunswick, 2010 to 2014.

-David Alward was first elected in 1999 as the member for Woodstock.
-He become the 32nd Premier of New Brunswick in 2010.
+David Alward was first elected in 1999 as a member for Woodstock.
+He becomes the 32nd Premier of New Brunswick in 2010.

 “That is an important part of the work that goes on, but also very importantly whether it is Twitter whether it is Facebook or Instagram etc. there are a number of different tools and people communicate differently and we need the opportunity to reach out to people and get information to them.”